brandinho/brandinho.github.io/_posts/2018-11-06-perceptron.md

 The first thing to notice is that there is a feedback loop between the agent and the environment.
 For clarity, the agent refers to the AI that we are creating, while the environment refers to the world that the agent has to navigate through.
 In order to navigate through an environment, the agent has to take actions.
 The specific actions will depend on the domain - we will describe a few fairly soon.
 After the agent takes an action, it receives an observation of the environment (the current state) and a reward (assuming we don't have sparse rewards).

 After interacting with the environment for long enough, we hope that our agent learns how to take actions that maximize its cumulative reward over the long-term.
 It is important to realize that the best action in one state is not necessarily the best action in another state.
 So going back to our statement about mapping states to actions, this simply means that we want our agent to learn the best actions to take in each environment state.
 The function that maps states to actions is called a policy and is denoted as $$\pi(a \mid s)$$.
+Often times, $$\pi(a \mid s)$$ is read as "probability of taking action $$a$$, given we are in state $$s$$".
+However, just as a side note, your policy does not have to be defined probabilistically - you can define it deterministically as well.

 Now let's talk a bit about actions an agent can take.
 The first distinction I would like to make is between discrete actions and continuous actions.
 When we refer to discrete actions, we simply mean that there is a finite set of possible actions an agent can take.
 For example, in pong an agent can decide to move up or down.
 On the other hand, continuous actions have an infinite number of possibilities.
 An example of a continuous action, although kind of silly, is the hiding position of an agent if it is playing hide and seek.